 Long time favorite, Delfina can be found right next to our beloved Tartine, in the Mission near Dolores Park.
 You won’t be disappointed with a reservation here.
 The Sunday Supper, the homemade pasta and the solid wine options, only top the list of wonderful reasons to visit.
 If carbonara is on the menu you must order it.
 If you’re into craft cocktails, head to Locanda before dinner, just a couple blocks NE.

 Top of the Mark / website

 Located inside the Mark Hopkins Intercontinental Hotel, this restaurant offers some of the most amazing views of the city.
 They serve cocktails everyday after 5pm but this is an adult only opportunity.
 We suggest going a little before sunset, securing a coveted spot by the window and ordering a bowl of olives to go with your choice of drink.

 Near Tartine Manufactory (see Devour above), this place is a great brunch spot, no doubt, but it's listed here specifically for it's incredible Bloody Mary.

 This is the home of the original Irish Coffee and a good one at that.
 Sit at the bar and watch the bartenders prepare this classic 10 at a time.
 For more information, see our post The Eats at The Buena Vista.

 Although many would disagree with me, museums are not at the top of my list in San Francisco.
-That said, I do love the deYoung and the attached observation tower's views of the city.
+Exceptions being museums with killer museum shops onsite like SFMoma and the aforementioned MCD.
+All that said, I do love the deYoung and the attached observation tower's views of the city.
 It's location in Golden Gate Park, the museum store and the sweet Japanese Tea Garden are also highlights.
 This is a great place to take kids of all ages.

 Click to see everywhere we explored in My Maps